On a stochastic differential equation arising in a price impact model: Setup

-parameterized by a predictable process $Q$ with values in $\mathbf{R}^J$.
 This equation arises in the price impact model of \cite{BankKram:11b}, where it describes the evolution of the expected utilities $U = (U^m)$ of $M$ market makers who collectively acquire $Q = (Q^j)$ stocks from a ``large'' investor.
 The functions $u_m = u_m(x)$, $m=1,\dots,M$, specify the market makers' utilities for terminal wealth and $\Sigma_0$ stands for their total initial random endowment.
 The cumulative dividends paid by the stocks are given by $\psi = (\psi^j)$.
 According to \cite[Theorem 5.8]{BankKram:11b} a predictable process $Q = (Q^j)$ is a (well-defined) investment strategy for the large investor if and only if~\eqref{eq:10} has a unique (global) solution $U$.
 In this case, the total cash amount received by the market makers (and paid by the investor) up to time $t$ is given by $G_t(U_t,1,Q_t)$.

 Of course, it is easy to state standard conditions on the stochastic field $K$ guaranteeing the existence and uniqueness of a solution $U$ to~\eqref{eq:10}; see Lemma~\ref{lem:2} below.
 However, such criteria have little practical value, because, except in special cases such as Example 5.9 in \cite{BankKram:11b}, an explicit expression for $K$ is not available.
 Instead, we look for easily verifiable conditions in terms of the model primitives: the functions $(u_m)$ and the random variables $\Sigma_0$ and $\psi=(\psi^j)$.